Haymarket affair: Suspected bombers

-While admitting that none of the defendants was involved in the bombing, the prosecution made the argument that Lingg had built the bomb, and prosecution witnesses Harry Gilmer and Malvern Thompson tried to imply that the bomb-thrower was helped by Spies, Fischer, and Schwab.
+While admitting that none of the defendants were involved in the bombing, the prosecution made the argument that Lingg had built the bomb, and prosecution witnesses Harry Gilmer and Malvern Thompson tried to imply that the bomb-thrower was helped by Spies, Fischer, and Schwab.
 The defendants claimed they had no knowledge of the bomber at all.

 Several activists, including Robert Reitzel, later hinted they knew who the bomber was.
 Writers and other commentators have speculated about many possible suspects:

 Rudolph Schnaubelt was identified as the bomb thrower by prosecution witness Gilmer from this photograph during the trial.

 Arrest warrant with the same photograph for Schnaubelt, issued by Ebersold, June 14, 1886.